Leseratte10/acsm-calibre-plugin/README.md

 - This plugin doesn't yet work with PDFs.
 Importing an ACSM file for a PDF book will just result in the ACSM file being imported, it won't be converted into a PDF.
 - This software is not approved by Adobe.
 I am not responsible if Adobe detects that you're using nonstandard software and bans your account.
 Do not complain to me if Adobe bans your main ADE account - you have been warned.

+## Standalone version

+In the folder "calibre-plugin" in this repo (or inside the Calibre plugin ZIP file) there's some scripts that can also be used standalone without Calibre.
+If you want to use these, you need to extract the whole ZIP file.

+- `register_ADE_account.py` can be used to authorize a computer with an ADE account.
+This creates the three files `activation.xml`, `device.xml` and `devicesalt`.
+These files are in the same format as the ones for the Calibre computer authorization (inside the `plugins/DeACSM/account/` folder).
+A ZIP activation export from Calibre will also contain these three files.
+- `fulfill.py` can be used - with valid ADE account files in the same folder - to turn an URLLink.acsm file into an eBook.
+- `get_key_from_Adobe.py` can be used to contact the Adobe server and download the DER key file for a given AdobeID to import into a DeDRM plugin.
+Just input your credentials and this script will output the DER file that can be used with DeDRM to decrypt books for this AdobeID.
+This works independantly from the account activation files or from this plugin, so it's a good way to get your AdobeID decryption key, especially if you're on Linux and it's too difficult to export the keys from ADE running inside Wine.
+This process does not use up one of your six device activations.

+Though, generally it's recommended to use the Calibre plugin instead of these standalone scripts.
+Except for maybe the `get_key_from_Adobe.py` script if you want to remove DRM from existing eBooks without having to extract the key from ADE.

 ## To-Do list for the future?